-Prior work modeled human navigation behavior using a Gaussian Mixture Models (GMM) using autonomouslydetected features to differentiate between various interaction scenarios [21] and then extended the GMM approach to a SAN planner [9].
-While a model-based approach worked for local planning, it required a trained model for every interaction the robot might encounter.
-We then developed a multi-objective optimization-based local planner that takes into account interpersonal distance to generate not only safe but also comfortable social trajectories [1].
-Learning from our prior work of building both model-based approach and optimization approach to SAN, the model-based approach works well for high-level decisions.
-High-level decisions include: what context is this interaction?
-What objectives are essential in a sensed context, etc. On the other hand, the optimization approach requires less computational time and is suitable for capturing low-level local planning tasks.
+Our prior work modeled human navigation behavior using a Gaussian Mixture Models (GMM) using autonomouslydetected features to differentiate between various interaction scenarios [21] and then extended the GMM approach to a SAN planner [9].
+Taking into account interpersonal distance generates not only safe, but also comfortable social trajectories [3].
+A model-based approach works well for high-level decisions, including: what context is this interaction?
+What objectives are essential in a sensed context, etc. On the other hand, the optimization approach requires less computational time and is suitable for low-level local planning tasks.
 In the next section, we will see how a combination of a modelbased decision-maker and a multi-objective optimizationbased local planner can be used to achieve objectives of a unified socially-aware navigation.